Chart Color Schemes

 St Georges has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of St Georges as of Nov 2025 is around 1,785.
-This reflects an increase of 59 people since the 2021 Census, which reported a population of 1,726 people.
-The change is inferred from the resident population of 1,778 estimated by AreaSearch following examination of the latest Education and Workforce (ERP) data release by the ABS in June 2024, along with an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,550 persons per square kilometer, placing St Georges in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, St Georges has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on AreaSearch analysis of ABS population updates for the broader area, as of November 2025, the estimated population of St Georges statistical area (Lv2) is around 1790 people.
+This reflects an increase of 64 individuals since the 2021 Census, which reported a population of 1726 people.
+The change is inferred from AreaSearch's resident population estimate of 1772 as of June 2024, following examination of the latest ERP data release by ABS, and an additional 7 validated new addresses since the Census date.
+This level of population results in a density ratio of 2557 persons per square kilometer, placing St Georges (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2012 to 2022, St Georges has demonstrated resilient growth patterns with a compound annual growth rate of 1%.
+This growth outpaced the SA3 area and was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, lower quartile growth is anticipated for Australian statistical areas, with the suburb expected to expand by 68 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, lower quartile growth is anticipated for statistical areas across the nation.
+Based on aggregated SA2-level projections, St Georges (SA2) is expected to increase by 69 persons to reach approximately 1859 people by 2041, reflecting an overall increase of 2.9% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population